Handshakes trump bilateral meetings in Bali on Day 1 | Politics

 It is an awkward manoeuvre at times.
 For reference, watch old videos of then US president Barack Obama, Mexico’s Enrique Pena Nieto and Canada’s Justin Trudeau making a cringeworthy moment out of it.

 In the Bali photo, Modi is at the centre holding the hands of the American and the Indonesian presidents.
-The three make it look effortless, even if there is no buzz about it -- unlike the handshake, hours later, between Modi and Chinese leader Xi Jinping.
+The three make it look effortless, even if there is no buzz about it -- unlike the handshake, hours later, between Modi and Xi.

+Modi wore the usual kurta and pajama/churidar, paired with a check waistcoat at the summit sessions.

 Black limousines ferried them, one leader at a time, to the venue.
 They ate as performers put on a show.